If you don’t know what a cavity is then you may have dug yourself into a hole, possibly several, but you’re not alone.

 Thankfully, cavities are preventable, through good oral hygiene and a tooth-friendly diet.

 You should be brushing your teeth at least twice a day using a fluoride toothpaste, you can even brush after every meal for good measure.
+You can do some dietary changes and switch your lollies with some foods like apples, carrots that contribute to fighting bacteria.

 We can’t stress this one enough, visit your dentist at least every 6 months for a professional clean and check-up.
 Your dentist will be able to spot tooth decay in its early stages and help prevent future problems, which can be quite costly.